yuliusardian/yuliusardian/README.md

 ### Hi there 👋

 Yo 👋 !
 My name is : Yulius Ardian Febrianto.
-I was born on Yogyakarta, Indonesia in 1996
+I was born in Yogyakarta, Indonesia, in 1996.

-🔭 I’m currently working on tech service company based on Jakarta for almost 5 years and promoted as a Back-end Leader since 1 Apr 2022
+🔭 I’m currently working for a tech service company based in Jakarta for almost 5 years and being promoted as a Back-end Leader since 1 Apr 2022

-🌱 I’m currently learning how to manage team, growing team, and more important is giving my team idea when they get stucked in code.
+🌱 I’m currently learning how to manage a team, growing team, and more important is giving my team ideas when they get stuck in code.

 📫 How to reach me ?
 You can reach me at me@yuliusardian.com :)